Umang228/RBAC-in-React/README.md

 In the project directory frontend, you can run:

+npm i or npm install
+then
 npm start

 In the project directory backend, you can run:

+npm i or npm install
+then
 node server.js

 (Remember to run the SQL Server first before running above command)